experimentabiomimetic wayfinding system for the visually impaired

 of ant cuticle structures?

 Every species of ant has a unique facial cuticular structure.
 Some are ridged.
 Others are bumpy.
 Others are smooth.
+Scientists know very little about these structures' purpose and functions.
+My team became interested in finding the answers.
 Using AntWeb's database of structures and microscopes, my team investigated the different types of cuticular structures.
 We then 3D modeled and vector traced a set of them at scale and sorted them by species (pictured below).

 testing our hypothesis